HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Task 3.
 Based on the work performed in Tasks 1 and 2, prepare a detailed research plan to be executed in Phase II to achieve the project objective.
 At a minimum, the research plan shall include an approach to:

-• Incorporate, validate, and update the results from NCHRP Project 18-20, “AASHTO LRFD Design, Installation, and Standard Practice of Testing for Cured In-Place Pipe Liners.”
+• Validate, update, and incorporate the results from NCHRP Project 18-20, “AASHTO LRFD Design, Installation, and Standard Practice of Testing for Cured In-Place Pipe Liners.”

-• Conduct an experimental program.
-At a minimum, the program should consider (1) structural properties, (2) different pipe diameters and shapes, (3) host pipe type and condition, (4) design service life, (5) materials properties of liner and resin, (6) existing standards, (7) sampling and laboratory test methods, (8) installation process including preparation and curing methods, (9) testing procedures to develop the standard practice, and (10) installation anomalies and deficiencies that would be identified during post installation inspections.
+• Design and conduct an experimental program.
+At a minimum, the program should consider (1) structural properties, (2) soil box testing to demonstrate load carrying capacity of CIPP liner per Table ES-2 (culvert rehabilitation tests being proposed), (3) host pipe type and condition, (4) design service life, (5) materials properties of liner and resin, (6) existing standards, (7) sampling and laboratory test methods including accelerated material testing for service life, (8) installation process including preparation and curing methods, (9) testing procedures to develop the standard practice, and (10) installation anomalies and deficiencies that would be identified during post installation inspections.
 In addition, testing specimens for design verification should (1) replicate in situ condition and (2) consider the scale effect on the accuracy of the results.

-• Develop design procedures of CIPP liners based on the load and resistance factor design (LRFD) method.
+• Build on the work completed under NCHRP Project 18-20 by (1) evaluating proposed design equations and suggest revisions, if needed and (2) developing design procedures of CIPP liners based on the load and resistance factor design (LRFD) method.

-• Develop a laboratory test method to verify the proposed structural capacity of rehabilitated conduits using CIPP liner technology for the different materials for liner and resin, and curing methods.
+• Develop a strategy for securing CIPP cooperative commitments from suppliers, vendors, and contractors.
+Develop a laboratory test method to verify the proposed structural capacity of rehabilitated conduits using CIPP liner technology for the different materials for liner and resin and curing methods.

 • Develop draft language for consideration by the American Association of State Highway and Transportation Officials (AASHTO) to incorporate the research results in a future AASHTO guide (herein called the AASHTO Deliverable).